maxhdz/opencore-z390-aorus-master/README.md

 # OpenCore-based macOS Catalina Guide
-## Gigabyte Z390 Aorus Master / Intel Core i9-9900K
+## Gigabyte Z390 AORUS MASTER / Intel Core i9-9900K

 This is a vanilla build using [this blog post](https://infinitediaries.net/my-2020-hackintosh-hardware-spec/) as a hardware reference and following the [OpenCore guide.](https://khronokernel.github.io/Opencore-Vanilla-Desktop-Guide)